Alejandro Alonso (musician): Cántico de Libertad – Song of Freedom (1982)

 This was Alonso's first solo music production and was recorded in 1982.
 It is considered a classic and initiated a fresh style in Spanish Christian contemporary music.
 It has inspired many Christian singers and musicians who are internationally renowned today.
-It was produced by Kenneth Nash and includes the talents of Andy Narrel, Ray Oviedo, Paul Contos and Paul Van Wageningen.
+It was produced by Kenneth Nash and includes the talents of Andy Narrel, Ray Oviedo, Paul Contos, and Paul Van Wageningen.

 Alguien – Someone (1992)

-Alonso considered this production to be his master work.
+Alonso considered the production to be his master work.
 It was produced by Alonso and includes contributions from Abraham Laboriel, Alex Acuña, Justo Almario, John Schriener, Bob Somma and Alfy Silas.

 Tu Santidad Me Envuelve – Your Holiness Surrounds Me (1994)

 This album is more on the acoustic side with a touch of gospel-blues.
 It has become one of Alonso's most popular albums.
-It was produced by Alonso and with the participation of L.G.
-Burger, Gary Metz, Julie Worthey, Patty Hamilton, Pamela Alonso and Pat Berrón.
+It was produced by Alonso; L.G.
+Burger, Gary Metz, Julie Worthey, Patty Hamilton, Pamela Alonso, his wife; and Pat Berrón appeared on the album.

 Todo Lo Que Respira – Let all that Hath Breath...
 (1997)

 This album of praise and worship songs is primarily directed toward younger people.
 It also includes some traditional hymns.
 The rhythms vary between blues-gospel, ballad and interesting Latin rhythms.
-Produced by Alonso and with the participation of Pamela Alonso, Adreas Redel, Marianela Abate, Jenny Brito, and Zuzuki Delpero.
+It was produced by Alonso and has the participation of Pamela Alonso, Adreas Redel, Marianela Abate, Jenny Brito, and Zuzuki Delpero.